thenormalsquid/bstree/readme.md

 * `destroy` (c/c++) cleans up memory.

-## Implementations

-As of 2016-05-08, parts of the API have been implemented in Ruby, Python and C++.

 ## Fun things to do

 Here is a list of various exercises and questions pulled from books and